 9. Defendants are individuals, business entities of unknown makeup, or unincorporated associations each of whom, upon information and belief, either reside and/or operate in foreign jurisdictions, redistribute products from the same or similar sources in those locations, and/or ship their goods from the same or similar sources in those locations to consumers as well as to shipping and fulfillment centers within the United States.
 Defendants have the capacity to be sued pursuant to Federal Rule of Civil Procedure 17(b).
-Defendants target their business activities toward consumers throughout the United States, including within this district, through the simultaneous operation of, at least, the commercial websites under the Subject Domain Names.
+Defendants target their business activities toward consumers throughout the United States, including within this district, through the simultaneous operation of, at least, the commercial Internet based e-commerce stores under the E-commerce Store Names.